How to Choose Pottery Glaze – A Beginner Glaze Guide

 You may see an entirely unexpected color that you didn’t want.
 For example, you could apply a low-fire glaze to brown or red clay and get a different color than you anticipated.

 The mid-range or mid-fire glaze is used on porcelain and stoneware clay.
 Stoneware is the most common mid-fire clay, but you do see it used for porcelain more and more.
-The mid-fire glaze temperatures range from 2167 degrees Fahrenheit (1186 C) to 2262 degrees Fahrenheit (1239 C).
+The mid-fire glaze temperatures range from 2167 degrees Fahrenheit (1186 C) Cone 5 to 2262 degrees Fahrenheit (1239 C) Cone 6.

-Historically, potters used mid-fire and high-fire glazes for more earthy colors but are moving towards brighter colors also.
+Historically, potters used mid-fire and high-fire glazes for more earthy colors, but are also moving towards brighter colors.
 An estimated 75 percent of potters use mid-fire glazes, according to Ceramics Monthly.
 Usually, mid-fire glazes range from Cone 5 to Cone 6.

 Important to note: Low-fire, mid-fire, and high-fire glazes mature at varying temperatures.

-Many Potters choose mid-fire glaze when they want the piece to have a practical purpose rather than decorative one.
-Mid-fire glazes most often get used for functional purposes because they are more durable.
+Many Potters choose mid-fire glaze when they want the piece to have a practical purpose rather than a decorative one.
+Mid-fire glazes are most often used for functional purposes because they are more durable.
 The colors generally looked duller, but as technology has advanced, we have brighter mid-fire glazes.

 What is High Fire Glaze?

 High-fire glazes use Cone 8 to Cone 10.
-Many porcelain and stoneware clays use high-fire temperatures and high-fire glazes.
+Many porcelain and stoneware clays are fired at high temperatures, and high-fire glazes are used.
 Temperatures for high-fire glazes will range from 2280 degrees Fahrenheit (1249 C) to 2345 degrees Fahrenheit (1285 C).
-Similar to mid-fire glazes, the colors can look more muted and dulled, but the technologies of today have improved the color spectrum, like with mid-fire.
+Similar to mid-fire glazes, the colors can look more muted and dulled, but today’s technologies have expanded the color spectrum, as with mid-fire.

-You might choose high-fire glazes if you wanted to seal and protect your ceramic piece from discoloration and moisture.
+You might choose high-fire glazes to seal and protect your ceramic piece from discoloration and moisture.
 High-fire glazes offer the most durability.

 Why You Need to Choose Pottery Glaze With the Right Firing Temperature?